-How to Handle Anxiety & Stress in a Crisis
+Ways to Reduce Anxiety & Stress in a Crisis

 The world is always changing, and it can be a scary and uncertain place.
 The uncertainties of life can cause increased stress and anxiety in many people.
 This increase is especially true during a time of crisis.
 Those people who already suffer from a mental health condition such as anxiety or depression can often experience an increase in their symptoms.
 In addition, those who normally don’t experience extreme anxiety and stress can often find themselves in a mental health crisis as well.

 A crisis can be a large-scale event that affects many people across the globe or in your community such as economic struggles.
 Or a crisis can happen on a personal level as well with changes in relationships or living situations.
 However the crisis occurs, it’s important to be prepared with how to handle anxiety in a crisis.
-We will discuss how to handle increased stress, how to reduce anxiety, and what to do in a serious mental health crisis.
+We will discuss how to reduce anxiety and stress, and what to do in a serious mental health crisis.

 Stress & Anxiety in Difficult Times